earthlab/edsc-summer-2020/course-lessons/python-fundamentals/python-fundamentals-variables.md

 # This is a comment line in Python
 boulder_precip_in = 20

-# You can see the value of a variable by calling the variable name
+# You can see the value of any variable by calling the variable name
 boulder_precip_in
 ```